 - G.2.
-All financial irregularities should be reported immediately to the Chief Finance Officer or in his/her absence to the Audit Manager, as outlined in Financial Procedure Rules section C33.
+All financial irregularities should be reported immediately to the Corporate Director of Finance and Resources or in his/her absence to the Audit Manager, as outlined in Financial Procedure Rules section C33.
 Where actions are thought to be deliberate then the possibility of fraud or corruption should be considered. - G.3.
 Cases of fraud and corruption often come to light in the following ways: - Management follows up areas where there is evidence of controls not being applied - Routine systems checks

 - Tip-offs from a third party - G.4.
 Initial reports should be treated with discretion and caution as apparently suspicious circumstances may turn out to have a reasonable explanation or could be malicious. - G.5.
-Where suspicions are aroused during audit reviews, the details should immediately be brought to the attention of the Audit Manager who should in turn report to the Chief Finance Officer.
-Consideration should then be given to consulting the police, depending on the scale of the incident, at the discretion of the Chief Finance Officer in consultation with the Head of Paid Service.
+Where suspicions are aroused during audit reviews, the details should immediately be brought to the attention of the Audit Manager who should in turn report to the Corporate Director of Finance and Resources.
+Consideration should then be given to consulting the police, depending on the scale of the incident, at the discretion of the Corporate Director of Finance and Resources in consultation with the Head of Paid Service.
 (N.B.
 The Council is not obliged to report all such incidents to the Police). - G.6.
 Officers should be aware of the rules for interviewing those believed to be involved.
 In particular, the conditions of the Police and Criminal Evidence Act 1984 (PACE) determine whether the evidence collected will be admissible in court. - G.7.
 Interviewing under PACE must be left to the police, or where it cannot be avoided, to Internal Audit. - G.8.
-Where it has been determined that criminal offence may have been committed against the Authority or its employees, the Chief Finance Officer, in liaison with the Investigating Officer (normally the Audit Manager), will meet with the Director of the relevant Directorate (or his/her representative) and the Head of Paid Service, or a member of Legal Services (or a representative therefrom), to determine whether to take the matter further. - G.9.
+Where it has been determined that criminal offence may have been committed against the Authority or its employees, the Corporate Director of Finance and Resources, in liaison with the Investigating Officer (normally the Audit Manager), will meet with the Director of the relevant Directorate (or his/her representative) and the Head of Paid Service, or a member of Legal Services (or a representative therefrom), to determine whether to take the matter further. - G.9.
 This does not preclude informal approaches to the Police by Legal Services and/or the Investigating Officer. - G.10.
 Where a criminal offence has been committed against the Authority (other than Housing Benefit cases), the matter will be referred to the Police. - G.11.
 Summaries of the responsibilities of the key officers follow.